bill-of-materials/awesome-minitel/readme.md

 You have multiple possible approaches:

-- Using the Minitel as a display terminal for a computer or a small embeded computer like Raspberry Pi
+- Using the Minitel as a display terminal for a computer or small embedded computers like Raspberry Pi

 - Using the Minitel as a standalone device able to serve local content / VDT pages locally hosted thanks to an ESP32 / Arduino board with local storage.